Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Background and Related Work

 \section{Background and Related Work}

-This paper combines and builds upon foundational works from different domains, including Concept Bottleneck Models (CBMs), knowledge transfer with Centered Kernel Alignment (CKA) and time series Transformers.
-CBMs have been applied to the time series domain before \citep{ferfoglia_ecats_2024}, but not with the same interpretable concepts.
+This paper combines and builds upon foundational works from different fields, including CBMs, knowledge transfer with CKA and time series transformers.
+CBMs have been applied to time series before \citep{ferfoglia_ecats_2024}, but not with the same interpretable concepts.
 Likewise, the similarity index CKA has been used before to transfer knowledge between models \citep{tian_continuous_2023}, yet, to the best of our knowledge, it has not been used to construct a CBM.
-Our work aims to bridge this gap, and thereby provides some unique contributions, such as the use of a surrogate model as an interpretable concept.
+This makes our work a unique contribution at the intersection of (mechanistic) interpretability, concept learning, and time series forecasting.